Why go sailing to Croatia?

 Sailing in Zadar

-Be sure to explore vibrant towns like Zadar, Vodice or Primošten or even sail up river passing Šibenik town to reach one of the natural wonders in Croatia the 7 majestic waterfalls of Krka national park.
-You can find a safe berth in Skradin town and taste some of the most impressive Croatian culinary works of art.
-Such as grilled bream, sea mussels, octopus or a veal under the bell.
-Sail the Central Adriatic charter itinerary by hiring sailboat in Zadar city or large marina Sukošan.
+Surrender to a small-town pulse of Primošten village or sail up river passing the UNESCUO site Šibenik and reach one of Croatia's natural wonders the majestic waterfalls of Krka national park.
+You can find a safe berth in Skradin and later taste traditionally prepared Croatian delicacies.
+Grilled bream, mussels, octopus or a veal baked "under the bell" are a must try.
+Rent sailboat in Zadar or charter yacht in Biograd marina only 15 minute-drive from international Zadar airport.

 Sailing in Split